asimons04/tesseract/README.md

 ### Deploying the Image
 Replace `example.com` in the line below with the base URL of your instance.
+This example exposes the container's port on `8080` but you can/should change that to whatever port you need or have free on your host.

 Additional environment variables for configuring Tesseract can be found further down in the README.